renatawong/quantum-protein-structure-prediction/README.md

-Restarting work on the quantum algorithm for protein structure prediction.
-This notebook is still incomplete.
-Updates to follow.
+# Quantum algorithm for protein structure prediction

+This notebook is incomplete and under active development.